[Paul went on to say]

 shatter them like a potter's jar.'
 (R./)

 "Do not let your hearts be troubled.
 Believe in God, believe also in me.
 In my Father's house there are many dwelling places.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, so that where I am, there you may be also.
 And you know the way to the place where I am going."
 Thomas said to him, "Lord, we do not know where you are going.
 How can we know the way?"
 Jesus said to him, "I am the way, and the truth, and the life.
 No one comes to the Father except through me."

-It was refreshing to hear Pope Francis say that the doors of our church should be open wide and welcoming.
-This ideal is a fine antidote to the narrow, legalistic form of church favoured by those who refer constantly to the the barriers against eucharistic communion with Christians of other churches.
+Pope Francis has said that the doors of our church should be open wide and welcoming.
+This is a refreshing contrast antidote to the narrow, legalistic form of church favoured by those who refer constantly to the the barriers against eucharistic communion with Christians of other churches.

 What a positive tone resonates to those Last Supper words of Jesus: “I am the way, and the truth, and the life.”
 This is central to our faith.
 To be trying to know the truth means that we are already on the right way.
 Christ draws people even before they start to look for him.
 The flower is touched by sunlight before it turns toward the sun.

 In his synagogue sermon Paul roamed through the Hebrew Bible, beginning with the patriarchs and Moses and ending with John the Baptist preparing the way for Jesus.
 Some of this was already in yesterday’s reading.
 But in the second half of this sermon, Paul speaks directly to the situation of his hearers.
 He turns from the written word to the message spoken by the living God.
 The whole Bible, he says, leads up to Jesus, who gives each event its full meaning.
 Paul moves from the parchment to the person, calling us to move on from formal doctrine and have personal experience of Jesus.